★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

-Air Liquide S.A. is a global industrial gases group spanning Large Industries on-site/pipeline supply, Industrial Merchant distribution, Healthcare, Electronics, Engineering & Construction, and Global Markets & Technologies.
+Air Liquide S.A. is a global industrial gases group spanning Large Industries on-site/pipeline supply, Industrial Merchant distribution, Healthcare, Electronics, and Engineering & Technologies.
+In FY2025, Gas & Services represented about 97% of revenue, with Engineering & Technologies about 3% after the January 1, 2025 merger of Engineering & Construction and Global Markets & Technologies.
 The core moat in Large Industries is asset- and contract-driven: long-term supply contracts and dense pipeline/on-site networks create localized barriers and stable cash flows.
 In Electronics, fab qualification requirements and on-site supply infrastructure raise switching costs and support premium positioning.
 Healthcare benefits from a large field/service footprint serving hospitals and homecare patients, reinforced by regulated quality requirements.
 Key risks include contract rebid pressure, energy and volume cycles, and policy/technology shifts affecting decarbonized hydrogen and semiconductors.

 Primary segment